Here's a question I get all the time: "Why would I lock my gold in some IRA when I could just buy coins and keep them in my safe?"

 | Winner | Better for long-term | Simpler but higher tax burden |

-- Roth Gold IRA: You owe $0 in taxes on qualified withdrawals
+- Roth Gold IRA: You keep every penny. $0 taxes on qualified withdrawals.
+Zero.

-- Traditional Gold IRA: You owe ordinary income tax on withdrawals, but you got a tax deduction when contributing
+- Traditional Gold IRA: You'll pay ordinary income tax when you withdraw, but you got a tax break when you put the money in.
+It often works out better than the collectibles rate.

 Find the Best Gold IRA Company